 Introduction

-Because leopards are such secretive animals, there is no way to know how exactly many exist in the wild but, in 1987, it was estimated that there were just over 4,000 leopards in Uganda.
+Because leopards are such secretive animals, there is no way to know exactly how many exist in the wild but, in 1987, it was estimated that there were just over 4,000 leopards in Uganda.
 However, more recent evidence suggests that this is a gross overestimate,3http://www.catsg.org/fileadmin/filesharing/3.Conservation_Center/3.5._CITES/3.5.3._CoP/2007_June/cop14_IUCN_Analysis_Prop_03_Panthera__pardus.pdf and some sources say there are less than 3,000 leopards left today.4https://www.newvision.co.ug/news/1163581/uganda-start-leopard-hunting-sport The healthiest population of leopards in Uganda inhabits Queen Elizabeth National Park, described as “one of the country’s last strongholds for this species.”5https://destinationuganda.com/animals/leopard/ Leopards live up to 12 years in the wild.

 Fascinating Facts